avniphadkar/nextjs-python/README.md

 Back this up somewhere

-Make the directory for the postgres data:
+Make the directory for the Postgres data:
 ```bash
 mkdir postgres_data
 ```